Skip to main content

 3 mentions Positive Neutral Negative

-The monetization strategy of the game has been criticized for its heavy reliance on microtransactions, with many characters locked behind paywalls and the introduction of additional content perceived as exploitative cash grabs.
+The monetization strategy of the game has been criticized for its heavy reliance on microtransactions, with many characters locked behind paywalls and additional content perceived as exploitative cash grabs.
+Players express frustration over the limited availability of characters and the ongoing introduction of new ones through paid options.

-• “The game offers a variety of microtransactions that enhance the experience without feeling mandatory.”
+• “The game offers a variety of microtransactions that enhance the experience without feeling forced.”

 • “All of this, and the fact that less than half the primarchs are available as characters, with more coming in a microtransaction style.”